otthtml/pei/subjects/computation-structures/computation-structures.md

 **{33}** E.g: 0 for heads and 1 for tails is now 00 for heads and 11 for tails.
 Notice how the single-bit errors of these encodings have an odd number of '1' bits (10 or 01).
 Also note that this only works if there is an odd number of single-bit errors.
 **{34}** In general, to detect multi-bit E errors, we need a minimum Hamming Distance of ***E+1*** between code words.
 E.g: For HD = 2, 00 = heads and 11 = tails detects 1 bit errors.
 For HD = 3, 000 = heads and 111 = tails detects 2 bit errors.
 **{35}** Additionally, multi-bit E errors can be corrected with a ***2E + 1*** encoding.
-**{36}** E.g: Given 000 is tails and 111 is head, we have an encoding with a HD of 3.
+**{36}** E.g: Given 000 is tails and 111 is head, we have an encoding with a min HD of 3 between words.
 Using the formula, we have 3 = E + 1, which enables this encoding to detect 2 bit errors.
 Additionally, this encoding enables us to correct 1 bit errors (3 = 2E + 1).

 ## The Digital Abstraction